CWagamanEure/amm-microstructure-lab/reports/uniswap_regimes_volatility.md

   - For **flow variables** such as volume, swap counts, or LP mints/burns, I set the hourly values to zero when there are no events.
-  - After these steps, I drop only those rows that are missing values required for rolling-window calculations (first few hours when computing reallized vol).
+  - After these steps, I drop only those rows that are missing values required for rolling-window calculations (first few hours when computing realized vol).

   The result is a contiguous hourly panel where each row corresponds to a well-defined microstructure state of the USDC-WETH pool, and where both "quiet" hours and "active"